nmattei/cmps3140/syllabus.md

 ---

+# Table of Contents

+TBD

+---

-## Overview / Catalog Course Description
+# Overview / Catalog Course Description

 The aim of this course is to provide the student with an introduction to the main concepts and techniques playing a key role in the modern arena of artificial intelligence.
 In addition to covering the main topics that concern modern AI, particular attention will be devoted to its applications in several fields.
 Among the topics covered are: "What is an intelligent artificial agent?", problem solving using search and constraint satisfaction, uncertainty, Bayesian networks and probabilistic inference, supervised learning, planning, sequential decision problems, as well as several additional topics.

-Prerequisite(s): CMPS 2200 Introduction to Algorithms or consent of instructor.
+*Prerequisite(s):* CMPS 2200 Introduction to Algorithms or consent of instructor.

 **Note.** This is a programming and mathematics intensive class.
 Students are expected to know the basics of Python and be able to navigate a Linux/Unix command prompt (the first programming assignment will test these abilities).
 Likewise a working understanding of graph theory, probability theory, and an understanding of basic algorithms is expected.
-We will be working with large projects so you will be requried to spend time navigating a code base you did not write.
+We will be working with large projects so you will be required to spend time navigating a code base you did not write.

 ## Course Learning Outcomes